Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-Similarly, another approach by Hirose \etal \cite{hirose2021transductive} weighs path-based rules on relation path frequencies in the KG, focusing KGC upon the most prevalent relation sequences.
-Their approach, \textbf{Transductive Augmentation (TA)}, draws inspiration from UniKER, described in Section \ref{subsection:fusion2}.
-Like UniKER, it follows the same general process, illustrated within Fig. \ref{fig:iterative_guidance}, of iteratively augmenting a KG on which a KGE method trained. \textbf{TA} is made more sophisticated, however, by two major changes.
+Similarly, an approach by Hirose \etal \cite{hirose2021transductive} weighs path-based rules on relation path frequencies in the KG, focusing KGC upon the most prevalent relation sequences.
+Their method, \textbf{Transductive Augmentation (TA)}, draws inspiration from \textbf{UniKER}, described in \S\ref{subsection:fusion2}.
+Like the latter, it follows the same general process, illustrated within Fig. \ref{fig:modular_two_step}, of iteratively augmenting a KG on which a KGE method trained. \textbf{TA} is made more sophisticated, however, by two major changes.
 First, relational path rules are mined from the KG using random walks.
 Then, based on the frequency of relation paths in the KG, confidence scores are computed to permit filtration for the top thousand rules. \textbf{TA} improves KGC performance in comparison to KGE methods alone, and it generates weighted, path-based rules which, once again, highlight the path-like patterns that are most relevant to predictions made.

 While the benefits of path-based methods have already been abundantly discussed here, we note that these approaches also rely on several assumptions.
 First, they all operate on heterogeneous KGs containing multiple relation types; single-relation KGs may not benefit from such methods.
 Second, one might wonder, especially in the biological context of \textbf{PoLo}, whether these methods operate equally well on both directed and undirected graphs.
-Finally, approaches such as \textbf{LNN-MP} and \textbf{TA} assume that the most relevant path patterns are those which reflect the most prevalent sequences in the KG, but this may not always be the case.
-Dranc\'{e} \etal point out that more interesting rules might be obtained by considering the goals of the application domain in which one is interested \cite{drance2021neuro}, and sometimes, underrepresented relation types are most important or interesting for KGC, a topic explored within Section \ref{section:prospec_direc}.
+Finally, approaches such as \textbf{LNN-MP} and \textbf{TA} assume that the most relevant path patterns are those which reflect the most prevalent sequences in the KG, but this may not always be the case; such approaches would lack the ability to handle underrepresented classes, therefore falling short of the \mbox{\refunderep} characteristic.
+On the other hand, Dranc\'{e} \etal point out that more interesting rules might be obtained by considering the goals of the application domain in which one is interested \cite{drance2021neuro}, and sometimes, underrepresented relation types are most important or interesting for KGC, a topic explored within \S\ref{section:prospec_direc}.